OpenEvalProject/evals/manuscripts/elife-01633/v1/manuscript.md

 ## Abstract

-There are many reasons for submitting your best work to eLife , especially if you are an early career researcher.
+There are many reasons for submitting your best work to eLife, especially if you are an early career researcher.